fathym-it/docs/docs/getting-started/overview.md

 Need help during setup?
 Read the following for [support and details](getting-started/enterprise-setup-explained) on the setup process.

-##

 ## Next Steps

-There are a number of ways to leverage your LCU Runtime once complete, and for this guide we'll focus on leveraging the Fathym LCU CLI to create and deliver your first micro-frontends (one standalone app and one IDE blade).
+There are a number of ways to leverage your LCU Runtime once setup completes.
 If this isn't what your looking to accomplish, once your IDE is ready, you'll be greeted with a number of developer journeys to get you started.

 ### Try Micro-Frontends

+In this part of the guide, we walk you through deploying and leveraging pre-existing Low Code Units and how to use the Fathym LCU CLI to create and deliver your first micro-frontends (standalone app and IDE blade).

+[Try out](getting-started/try-it/micro-frontends) Fathym Framework micro-frontends now.

 ### Try IoT